My Kerry Ancestors

 So a few pointers to life in Kerry in the 19th century:

-• Most Kerry people married within neighbouring townlands.
+- Most Kerry people married within neighbouring townlands.
 They met through neighbours, relatives, friends.
 In the first half of the century, Kerry men and women mostly married in their early twenties.
 After the Great Famine 1845-1852, the average age was thirty and over.
 After the Famine, the more land they tenanted or eventualy owned, dictated that ‘matches’ were made.
-These were the middle to ‘strong’ farmers.
-To marry into a farm, a girl had to have a dowry which in turn would provide the means for the husband’s sisters to get married themselves.
-A man marrying into a wife’s farm (known as a ‘cliamhán isteach), needed to have cash/youth (preferably both) with a view to keeping and developing that farm.
+These of course, were the middle to ‘strong’ farmers.
+To marry into oneof these farms, a girl had to have a dowry which in turn would provide the means for the husband’s sisters to get married themselves.
+A man marrying into a wife’s farm (known as a ‘cliamhán isteach’), needed to have cash/youth (preferably both) with a view to keeping and developing that farm.
+Land, the ownership or tenure was everything (and still is!).
+I can’t emphasise this enough.

 Thanks for that kay as always very interesting happy new year and look forward to reading more of your useful blogs thanks very much